ajay-usfca/CLT_Benford-sLaw/README.md

 # Benford’s Law

-Now let’s look into an interesting application of Benford’s law.
+Now let’s look into an interesting application of CLT - Benford’s law.

 Benford's law is an observation about the leading digits of the numbers found in real-world data sets.
 It states that the leading digit being 1 is more frequent than 2 and 2 more than 3 and so on.